 The Traditional Latin Mass at Holy Family Catholic Church in Latrobe, PA is celebrated every Sunday at 1 PM (High Masses 2nd and 4th Sundays).
 It is celebrated in complete accordance with the directives issued by Pope Benedict XVI on July 7, 2007 in the document Summorum Pontificum.
 Mass in the extraordinary form was first celebrated at Holy Family Catholic Church on the first Sunday of Lent, 2013.

 The best way for you to follow along with the Mass is to use the Red Missalettes provided at each entrance of the church.
 All the prayers are given in Latin and English.
-You’ll find that the prayers themselves are beautifully composed—they lift the heart and mind to God.
 As you are becoming familiar with the Mass, instead of reading every prayer, you may find it easier to simply watch, listen, and unite yourself interiorly to the actions of the priest at the altar.

 “The ancient liturgy, with its poignant symbols and innumerable subtleties, is a prolonged courtship of the soul, enticing and drawing it onwards, leading it along a path to the mystical marriage, the wedding feast of heaven.”